Good Earth Farm | ![]() |

 good year, your first planting will keep you in squash into September.
 If you

-would like some early fall summer squash or zucchini (September harvest), you can
+would like some early fall summer squash or zucchini (September harvest), you

-ground in late June or early July.
+the ground in late June or early July.
 That way you will be able to have summer

 squash/zucchini all summer and into the fall.